klamma/ar-for-eu-book/_pages/chapters/engines.md

 Here, all resources for the project, e.g. 3D model files, textures, scripts, etc. can be placed.
 Everything in this Assets folder and its subfolders is automatically imported into the project and can be integrated into the application.
 It makes sense to keep the Assets folder organized so that all developers know where resources are stored.
-One recommended way of setting up an Assets folder is to create individual folders for each type of ressource, e.g. "Animations", "Models", "Textures", "Scripts", etc.
+One recommended way of setting up an Assets folder is to create individual folders for each type of resource, e.g. "Animations", "Models", "Textures", "Scripts", etc.

 Some folder names are special since they are treated in a particular way by Unity {% cite UnitySpecialFolders %}.
 For instance, a folder called "Plugins" will be searched for C/C++ DLLs which are integrated into Unity.